JonatasAlves9/seed_ui/website/versioned_docs/version-3.4.2/header.md

 ### Header with default components

-For quick setup we provide default components, which are React Native Elements Icon for left/right buttons and React Native Text for title.
+For quick setup we provide default components, which are Seed UI Icon for left/right buttons and React Native Text for title.
 You can customize them with configuration objects passed in as props.